Rust-GPU/rust-gpu/docs/src/rfcs/001-resource-binding-syntax.md

 # Suggestion

 I think the most ergonomic and future proof binding method would be to have descriptors in structs, bound to the entrypoint.
 This allows us some nice, even more ergonomic upsides later on (when support is more widely available) where we can put data members in these structs as well.
-And along with this, we can have very egonomic CPU side code as well, where we can keep shader invocation looking like a function call for a large part, instead of having to manually bind to slots again.
+And along with this, we can have very ergonomic CPU side code as well, where we can keep shader invocation looking like a function call for a large part, instead of having to manually bind to slots again.

 # Prior art